MicrosoftDocs/memdocs/memdocs/intune/includes/intune-notices.md

 author: ErikjeMS
 ms.service: microsoft-intune
 ms.topic: include
-ms.date: 04/15/2022
+ms.date: 04/19/2022
 ms.author: erikje
 ms.custom: include file
 ---

 These notices provide important information that can help you prepare for future Intune changes and features.

-### Plan for Change: iOS/iPadOS notifications will require minimum version 5.2022.0 of the Company Portal<!-- 14131757 -->
+### Plan for Change: iOS/iPadOS notifications will require minimum version 5.2203.0 of the Company Portal<!-- 14131757 -->

-We will be making service side updates to iOS/iPadOS notifications in Microsoft Intune's April (2205) service release that will require users to have updated to at least version 5.2202.0 of the iOS/iPadOS Company Portal (released in March 2022).
+We will be making service side updates to iOS/iPadOS notifications in Microsoft Intune's May (2205) service release that will require users to have updated to at least version 5.2203.0 of the iOS/iPadOS Company Portal (released in March 2022).

 #### How does this affect you or your users?

-There is no change in functionality for push notifications, however, users will need to update to the latest Company Portal version.
+There is no change in functionality for push notifications, however, users will need to update to at least version 5.2203.0 of the Company Portal.
+If users do not update the app prior to this change, they will not receive messages sent by your organization and will instead receive a notification telling them to update their app.
+Once they update their app, push notifications will resume.

 Scenarios that send push notifications to the Company Portal include:

 - [Custom notifications](../remote-actions/custom-notifications.md)
 - [Push notifications for noncompliance](../protect/actions-for-noncompliance.md#available-actions-for-noncompliance)
 - [Device ownership change push notifications](../apps/company-portal-app.md#device-ownership-notification)
 - [Delivery of S/MIME certificates for iOS to access Outlook](/exchange/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/smime-outlook-for-ios-and-android)
 - [Derived credential enrollment](../protect/derived-credentials.md)

-If users do not update the Company Portal app to version 5.2203.0 prior to this change, they will not receive messages sent by your organization and will instead receive a notification telling them to update their app.
-Once they update their app, push notifications will resume.

 #### How can you prepare?